pbitzer/pyltg/README.md

 ```
 (It is highly recommended that you use the `-e` switch!)

-* Standard science packages are required (e.g., `numpy, pandas, matplotlib`).
+* Standard science packages are required (e.g., `numpy, pandas, matplotlib`
-See the `environment.yml` file for a full list of dependencies.
+  and others).
+See `environment.yml` and/or `setup.py` for a full list of
+  dependencies.

 #### Into a new conda environment ####